ome/omero-guides/index.rst

 :doc:`web_addons` includes instructions for installing Web plugins and how to use those extensions points e.g. OMERO.iviewer, OMERO.figure, OMERO.parade.

-:doc:`add_ons` includes instructions for installing plugins for OMERO.insight and Command Line Interface and how to use those extension points.
+:doc:`add_ons` includes instructions for installing plugins for OMERO.insight and the Command Line Interface and how to use those extension points.

 :doc:`api_usage` allows clients to be written in Java, Python, R, C++ or MATLAB.
 This section includes installation instructions and an exhaustive list of examples.